brucexu0731/brucexu0731/README.md

 ## 📝 About Me

-- Software Engineer
-- Interested in backend systems, distributed systems, and AI
+- Software Engineer interested in backend systems, distributed systems, and AI
-- Building with Java, Spring Boot, Python, AWS, and React

 ## 📌 Recent Projects